the One FAQ to rule them all!

 How do I reach the campus?

 If you’re starting from Secunderabad Railway Station, you can take bus 212 directly to campus.
 You can also take any of the buses plying to the nearby Thumkunta (Try 211) and take an auto from there.
 (Or ignore everything I said and just board a cab from the station or the airport.)
+This link provides more details on how to reach the campus.

 What do I bring to campus?
 Should I bring clothes?
 A cauldron?
 Three iron nails?

 Most of the “required” things that must be brought from home are the bare essentials – clothes, undergarments, bed sheets, footwear, towels, a bag, a lightsaber etc. The rest are all available on campus, so you don’t need to worry about running out of notebooks or not having shampoo.
 Unless you plan to try MUNs or really love suits, there’s no need for formal wear either.
 Just bring what you need and buy whatever you don’t have.
 The city’s 60 minutes away just in case you need larger purchases done.
-P.S.: This covers a good deal about what to bring and what not to.

 Should I Google everything about the campus?
 Can you send me images of what the hostel rooms look like?
 Do I buy my books and bring them?
 Should I find out about my subjects?